-The bedding you get in those packaged deals look nice and you may have spent a good chunk of change on them.
+The bedding you get in those packaged deals looks nice and you may have spent a good chunk of change on them.
 But, they aren’t always comfortable — you may be using them to justify their cost or appease your significant other.
 Try something else like a sheet for hot sleepers or a weighted blanket known to work great for those with anxiety.

 Fans, Noise Machines, and Sensory Lighting

-Some people find themselves sleeping better with a constant breeze or white-noise.
+Some people find themselves sleeping better with a constant breeze or white noise.
 Others have found their sleep routine improved with lighting automatically adjusting to the time of day.
 There are many gadgets, home goods, and gizmos you may want to explore to find the perfect sleep environment.